 Stability of the dollar (or euro, pound, peso, etc.), a.k.a. stable dollar concept means that the purchasing power of the said currency is stable or constant and that any insignificant effect of inflation is ignored.

-It is to be noted however that financial statements of a company reporting in the currency of a hyperinflationary economy (an economy with a very signifcant inflation rate) must be restated, in accordance to applicable accounting standards.
+It is to be noted however that financial statements of a company reporting in the currency of a hyperinflationary economy (an economy with very high inflation rate) must be restated, in accordance with applicable accounting standards.

-Some of the other principles followed in accounting include:
+Some of the other principles in accounting include: